zsofiaprincz/zerda-java-spring/README.md

  - Instead of copy-pasting your answers and solutions, write them in your own words.

 # Tasks
-## 1. Setup a new project
+### Setup a new project
-- Create a new project inside your cloned repository
+- Create a new Spring Boot project inside your cloned repository
 - Setup `.gitignore` file to exclude the IDE's generated files
-   - Just the src directory should be committed
+   - Just the src directory should be committed (containing all java and resource files)
 - Create a package called `com.greenfox.exams.spring` and work under that

-## 2. Entering the Project Phase Application

 ### Welcome page
 - the frontend should have the following components: